-For some, this might be enough and your children could stop mimicking the bad behavior they’ve seen.
-For others, simply saying what they’re doing is bad will not be enough.
+For some, this might be enough, and your children could stop mimicking the bad behavior they’ve seen.
+Simply saying what they’re doing is bad will not be enough for others.

 State Your Expectations

-Give them standards for them to achieve in order to meet your expectations.
+Give them standards for them to achieve to meet your expectations.

 Reward the Good Times

-Once you’ve explained what you expect of them, give them incentives for achieving those standards.
+Once you’ve explained what you expect, give them incentives for achieving those standards.

 If they have rewards for good behavior, they’ll be much more likely to start practicing the good, and the bad mimicking will drop.

 This can be tricky as it may lead to more bad behavior.
-If you’ve found that a lack of attention is not the root cause of their mimicking, consequences for poor behavior is a great way to steer them away from it.
+For example, if you’ve found that a lack of attention is not the root cause of their mimicking, consequences for poor behavior are a great way to steer them away from it.

-Again, first, ensure that the consequences aren’t what they’re seeking and address any lack of attention first.
+Again, ensure that the consequences aren’t what they’re seeking and address any lack of attention first.

-Reward good behaviors, don’t reward bad behaviors.
-Positive reinforcement is key!
+Reward good behaviors; don’t reward bad behaviors.
+Positive reinforcement is critical!